-Similar to marigolds, I’m planting a lot of this in 2021 as it’s beneficial for many herbs and vegetables in the garden.
+Similar to marigolds, I like planting a lot of this as it’s beneficial for many herbs and vegetables in the garden.
 It attracts a wide variety of pollinators as well, improving the odds of more plants being pollinated in the garden.

 Chamomile helps basil and increases the essential oils in the herb.
 It’s also known to improve the growth of your basil plants – win, win!

 Growing basil near cilantro is a good idea as it does well next to herbs with similar sunlight and watering requirements (i.e. Basil).

 Grapes have quite a few pests that like to come eat the plant.
 Basil helps grapes out quite a bit with its insect repelling qualities.

 Basil and marigolds work well together and repel each others more devastating pests.
 Marigolds are a great basil companion.